Plugable 5-in-1 Thunderbolt 4 and USB4 Hub

 Fast and Reliable Wins the Race

-Built around the Goshen Ridge chipset from Intel, the USB4-HUB3A gives you access to everything USB4 has to offer.
-That means high speed—each port is capable of data transfer speeds up to 40Gbps, the maximum rate available through a USB-C port.
+Built around the Goshen Ridge chipset from Intel, the USB4-HUB3A gives you access to everything Thunderbolt 4 and USB4 have to offer.
+That means high speed—each port is capable of data transfer speeds up to 40Gbps, the maximum rate available.
 But data isn’t the only thing flowing through these ports.
 Thanks to intelligent power handling, you’ll also get up to 15W of charging power for each of your connected devices, evenly distributed across the ports to ensure a balanced load.
-And because this USB4 dock ships with the latest certified firmware from Intel, you can count on smooth operation.
+And because this hub is certified by Intel, you can count on smooth operation.

 USB4 and More

-Because the USB 4 hub is Thunderbolt certified and built around a Goshen Ridge chipset, your USB-C, Thunderbolt 3, Thunderbolt 4, and USB4 devices are supported, too.
-And don’t worry if you’re not sure what your system supports.
-The USB4-HUB3A will detect your computer’s capabilities and adjust accordingly.
+Because the hub is Thunderbolt certified and built around a Goshen Ridge chipset, your USB-C, Thunderbolt 3, Thunderbolt 4, and USB4 devices are supported.

 The Beauty of 8K is on Display

 Don’t limit yourself to the confines of a little laptop screen.
-With this multiport hub, connect up to two 4K 60Hz displays or one 8K 30Hz display to a USB4 or Thunderbolt 4 PC or a Thunderbolt 3 or USB4 Mac (M1 Macs are limited to one display).
+With this multiport hub, connect up to two 4K 60Hz displays or one 8K 30Hz display to a Thunderbolt 4 / USB4 PC or a Thunderbolt 3, Thunderbolt 4 or USB4 Mac.
 It even comes with a USB-C to HDMI 2.0 adapter to make connecting that second screen all the easier.
 It’s worth noting that external display support is dependent on host computer’s capabilities.

 All Boxed Up